gilbertbigras/PDL1-CPS-Denominator/README.md

 YouTube video of FIJI setup + utilization of the startdist plugin and the script "CPS_denominator.ijm"
 ==========

-Please visit this video: [PDL1-CPS-Denominator](https://youtu.be/QSv5eL6t08M)
+Please visit this video: [PDL1-CPS-Denominator](https://youtu.be/QSv5eL6t08M) The video is available in High Definition (HD).
+If needed change the definition from SD to HD in the YouTube parameters at the bottom right.